-The current monetary system is incompatible with the finiteness of resources The growth imperative and thereby, the unsustainable use of finite resources is inextricably linked to private money creation.
+The growth imperative and thereby, the unsustainable use of finite resources is inextricably linked to private money creation.
 In other words, the current monetary system will, sooner or later, cause shortages of finite resources.
 That in itself is enough reason to convert to another monetary system.